Data Acquisition

 In summary, the following requirements apply to the scan:

-4. The app registration manifest must have been customized & the customization confirmed with administrator approval, see warning in step 2, otherwise an "Access Denied" message will be shown.
+- The app registration manifest must have been customized & the customization confirmed with administrator approval, see step 3, otherwise an "Access Denied" message will be shown.

 Info